daifeng2016/Change-Detection-Dataset-for-High-Resolution-Satellite-Imagery/README.md

 results demonstrate the superiority of the proposed method against other state-of-the-art approaches.
 ## Dataset
-The proposed dataset can be find at [https://pan.baidu.com/s/12Ln-nCb15YNu1T28pzC0rA] password: 8quw
+The proposed dataset can be found at [https://pan.baidu.com/s/12Ln-nCb15YNu1T28pzC0rA] password: 8quw

 ## Citation
 Please cite our paper if you find it useful for your research.